Symbolic and Structural Model-Checking: Proving with SMT constraints

 These read arc constraints are easy to compute and do not introduce any additional variables so they can usually safely be added after the problem with the state equation returned SAT, thus refining the solution.

 While in practice it is rare that these additional constraints allow to conclude UNSAT, they frequently improve the feasibility of the Parikh count solution on nets that feature a lot of read arcs (possibly due to reductions), going from an unfeasible solution to one that is in fact realizable.
+The more general causality constraints below subsume the effect of these constraints, but these constraints are simpler and do not introduce additional variables, so we introduce them first.

-\subsubsection{Causality Constraints}
+\subsubsection{Causality constraints}

 Solutions to the state equation may contain transition cycles, that "borrow" non-existing tokens and then return them.
 This leads to spurious solutions that are not in fact feasible.
 However, we can break such cycles of transitions if we consider the partial order that exists over the first occurrence of each transition in a potential concrete trace realizing a Parikh vector.